Bus Contracting Model (BCM) Route Package #2:

 |382W||Punggol||↺ Sumang Walk||Feeder|

 |386||Punggol||↺ Punggol East||Feeder|

 |518A||Pasir Ris||→ Bayfront Ave||Express||Weekdays AM Peak|

 Services 17A, 43M and 518A are considered as supplementary services of their parent services and do not add to the overall service count.
 Services 382G and 382W are considered as a single bi-directional service.
 Short Trip services are not included in the above list.

-To ensure a smooth transition with minimal inconvenience to commuters, the Bulim package under the Bus Contracting model was implemented in three tranches from May to June 2016.
+To ensure a smooth transition with minimal inconvenience to commuters, the Loyang package under the Bus Contracting model was implemented in two tranches in September 2016.
 Spaced two weeks apart, the two tranches would hand Go-Ahead Singapore progressive control over Punggol, followed by Pasir Ris.

-The implementation dates of the three tranches are as follows:
+The implementation dates of the two tranches are as follows:

 |Tranche||Implementation Date||Bus Services||No of Routes|